Failure of epistemic models to explain the antidistinguishability of quantum mixed preparations: Discussions and Conclusions

 Among many open questions, let us point out a few.
 Recall that we have demonstrated the existence of fully non-epistemic cases in $d=3$ for $4$ mixed preparations.
-So far, we have been unable to identify instances of fully non-epistemic cases in $d=3$ for $3$ preparations, and hence it remains an open question.
-Coming to fully non-epistemic cases for $2$ mixed preparations, we have shown their existence using Theorem \ref{coro_3}, in the asymptotic limit where $d \rightarrow \infty$.
-Whether or not such phenomena occur in finite-dimensional Hilbert space or with a finite number of preparations are other interesting questions.
+So far, we have been unable to identify instances of fully non-epistemic cases in $d=3$ for three preparations, and hence it remains an open question.
+Coming to fully non-epistemic cases for two mixed preparations, we have shown their existence using Theorem \ref{coro_3}, in the asymptotic limit where $d \rightarrow \infty$.
+Whether or not such phenomena occur in finite-dimensional Hilbert spaces or with a finite number of preparations is another interesting question.
 Let us shed some insight into this.
-Consider a mixed state with two different preparations $\rho_1=\sum_i p_i\ket{\psi_i}\!\bra{\psi_i}$ and $\rho_2=\sum_j q_j \ket{\phi_j}\!\bra{\phi_j}$ such that $\rho_1=\rho_2$.
+Consider a mixed state $\varrho$ with two different preparations $\rho_1=\sum_i p_i\ket{\psi_i}\!\bra{\psi_i}$ and $\rho_2=\sum_j q_j \ket{\phi_j}\!\bra{\phi_j}$.
 In this case, we have